JustSleightly/SleightlyBall/README.md

 <blockquote>

 If you have included World Physics, this may occur if you rearrange the layers in your Gesture Playable Layer of your Avatar Descriptor.
-If these layers' order is shifted, you must run **VRLabs' [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0#fix-order)** script to resolve the sub-animator.
+If these layers' order is shifted, you must run **VRLabs' [Layer Weight Tool](https://github.com/VRLabs/Layer-Weight-Tool)** to resolve the sub-animator.
 Alternatively, you can re-generate the **SleightlyBall** system.

 </details>